uxiyon/pianochords/README.md

 ### Zoom

-The default size of a chord drawing can be adapted with the `--zoom` option.
-This is not very useful with SVG file as they may be resized without quality loss, but the raster images may look ugly if zoomed with an image viewer.
-The `--zoom` option take a float number, 1.0 being the default value.
+The default size of a chord drawing can be modified with the `--zoom` option.
+This is not very useful with SVG file as svg drawings can be resized without quality loss, but the raster images may look ugly if zoomed with an image viewer.
+The `--zoom` option takes a float number, 1.0 being the default value.

-Let's try 3 different sizes of the same chord.
+Let's try 3 different sizes of the same chord, zoom values 1.0, 3.0 and 5.0
 ```
 for i in 1 3 5 ; do printchord -c "D F# A C" -f "d7-zoom-$i" --zoom $i -n "D7" -e ;done
 ```